Prepare for FY1 Guide by Specialty

 What should a doctor expect from this rotation?

-You are supernumerary which means you’re there to observe & help rather than independently carry out tasks.
-There are minimal expectations on you and generally no on calls.
+You are supernumerary, meaning you’re there to observe & help rather than independently carry out tasks.
+There are minimal expectations on you and generally no on-calls.
 As the workload tends to be light, use this extra time to develop your CV.

 There is an excellent opportunity to learn procedures & practical skills (managing an airway, intubation, line insertions) as well as teaching on pharmacology, physics & physiology.
 You should get an opportunity to learn basic ultrasound skills.